-The only other comments received by the Department were those internally submitted by DNREC's DFW.
+As noted previously, the only other comments received by the Department were those internally submitted by DNREC's DFW.
 Specifically, DFW suggests that the following regulatory boundaries be updated from the currently stated designations set forth in 7 DE Admin.
-Code 7401: Migratory Fish Spawning and Nursery Designated Use; Open-water Fish and Shellfish Designated Use; Red Clay Creek (from the PA/DE line to the concrete bridge above Yorklin; White Clay Creek from the PA/DE line to the dam at Curtis Paper; Pike Creek from Route 72 to Henderson Road; and Designated use from PA/DE line to the dam at Curtis Paper, and designated use from PA/DE line to Wilmington city line.
-In response, the TRM thanks DFW for these suggestions, and states that Delaware will consider revising those regulatory boundaries during the next triennial review to ensure that all available locational data can be considered and allow for full stakeholder participation.
+Code 7401: Migratory Fish Spawning and Nursery Designated Use; Open-water Fish and Shellfish Designated Use; Red Clay Creek (from the PA/DE line to the concrete bridge above Yorklin; White Clay Creek from the PA/DE line to the dam at Curtis Paper, Pike Creek from Route 72 to Henderson Road; and Designated use from PA/DE line to the dam at Curtis Paper, and designated use from PA/DE line to Wilmington city line.
+In response to the DFW comments, the TRM states that Delaware will consider revising those regulatory boundaries during the next triennial review to ensure that all available locational data can be considered and allow for full stakeholder participation.

-For the Secretary's Review, the proposed revised Amendments to 7 DE Admin.
-Code 7401 and the aforementioned TRM dated May 24, 2022, are attached hereto as Appendices "A" and "B," respectively, and are expressly incorporated into this Hearing Officer's Report.
-As noted previously, the only changes made to the Department's initially proposed Amendments were made subsequent to the initial publication in the March 1, 2022, edition of the Register, were non-substantive in nature, and were fully vetted at the time of the public hearing referenced above.
+As noted above, the only changes made to the Department's initially proposed Amendments were non-substantive in nature and were fully vetted at the public hearing referenced above.
 No further revisions were made to the proposed revised Amendments as a result of the public comment received by the Department in this matter.

-Based on the Record developed in this matter, I find and conclude that the Department has provided appropriate reasoning regarding the need for the proposed revised Amendments.
-I further find that the Department's experts fully developed the Record to support adoption of the proposed revised Amendments, and that the same will enable the Department to conclude its triennial review of Delaware's SWQS and adopt revised standards to comply with the requirements of the federal CWA.
-Accordingly, I recommend promulgation of the proposed revised amendments to 7 DE Admin.
-Code 7401, Surface Water Quality Standards, in the customary manner provided by law.
+Based on the Record developed by the Department's experts and established by the Hearing Officer's Report, I find that the Department has provided appropriate reasoning regarding the need for the proposed revised Amendments, and that the same is well-supported.
+I further find that the Department's experts fully developed the Record to support adoption of the proposed revised Amendments to 7 DE Admin.
+Code 7401, Surface Water Quality Standards, which will enable the Department to conclude its current triennial review of Delaware's SWQS and adopt revised standards to comply with the requirements of the federal CWA.